Skip to main content

 Study Design

-There are two components to the study: (1) a controlled, randomized, double-blinded non-inferiority clinical trial to compare one-dose to two-dose vaccination; and (2) a concurrent epidemiologic survey for HPV infection status among unvaccinated women.
+There were two components to the study: (1) a controlled, randomized, double-blinded non-inferiority clinical trial to compare one-dose to two-dose vaccination; and (2) a concurrent epidemiologic survey for HPV infection status among unvaccinated women.

 For more information, contact Dr. Aimée R. Kreimer.